lauracion/d4p/README.md

 * It has to be safe and valuable to share data.

 #### Session 3: Increasing access to data while retaining trust

+Jack Hardinges, Peter Wells, [Open Data Institute](http://theodi.org)

+* ODI mission: works with companies andgovernments to build an open trusworthy data ecosystem.

+* ODI vision: we want a world where data works for evyerone.
+Non-naive idealists.
+Long-term goal

+* ODI works through the complete data sprectrum: smal/medium/(meaningless) big data - public, commercial, etc

+* Data is infrastructure.
+We see it more when it is not working.
+It should be more boring than it usually is.

+* Trust and trustworthiness is highly context-dependent.